abdirashidabubakar50/studysync/README.md

 2. Start the React app:
     ```bash
-    npm start
+    npm run dev
     ```

 ### Running the Application

-Once both the frontend and backend are running, navigate to `http://localhost:3000` to view the application.
+Once both the frontend and backend are running, navigate to `http://localhost:5173` to view the application.
 You can register, log in, and start managing your courses.

 ## Usage

 - **Register** a new account or **log in** to your existing account.
 - **Add courses** and start building your learning journey.
+- **Add modules** add modules and the study materials for your courses.. files can be uploaded
-- **Track your progress** and **earn rewards** as you complete tasks and maintain streaks.
+- **Track your progress** and  as you complete tasks **Add  Your assignments** and get notified on your due assignments timely

 ## API Endpoints